-Evacuation drills are monitored and coordinated by the Department of Environmental Health and Safety (EHS).
+Evacuation drills for academic buildings are monitored and coordinated by the Department of Environmental Health and Safety (EHS).
 Evacuation drills occur in every academic building at least once a year, normally during the first month of the fall semester.
 These drills are unannounced and designed for assessment and evaluation of emergency plans and capabilities.
 Recommendations for improvements are submitted to the appropriate departments for consideration.
-The drills are documented, and the records maintained by EHS.